zydou/arti/doc/dev/notes/rpc-meta-draft.md

   (As an exception:
-  A error caused by a request in which the id could not be parsed will have the special id, "<SYNTAX>".
+  A error caused by a request in which the id could not be parsed will have no id itself.
-  We can't use the id of the request with the syntax problem, since it couldn't be parsed.)
+  We can't use the id of the request with the syntax problem, since it couldn't be parsed.
+  Such errors are always fatal;
+  after sending one, the server will close the connection.)

 update
 : A JSON object whose contents depends on the request method.